unicornpkg/unicornpkg.madefor.cc/api-reference/unicorn.core.providers/com.github.md

 ---
 title: com.github
-parent: Package providers
+parent: unicorn.core.providers
-grand_parent: Specification
+grand_parent: API reference
 ---

 `com.github` is the identifier for the package provider of [GitHub](https://github.com).